 Files will be matched by size and hash - if both match then a rename will be considered.

---track-renames uses extra memory to keep track of all
+that it uses extra memory to keep track of all the rename candidates.

 Note also that

 --delete-before and will select

 This option allows you to specify when files on your destination are deleted when you sync folders.

 on the destination, but not on the source before starting the